Vessel (structure): Critical reception

 The sculpture has received both acclaim and criticism.
 Fortune writer Shawn Tully called Vessel "Manhattan's answer to the Eiffel Tower", a sentiment echoed by CNN reporter Tiffany Ap.
 Elle Decor writer Kelsey Kloss compared Vessel to an M. C. Escher drawing.
 Several commentators have referred to the structure as the Giant Shawarma.
 Speaking about the structure's design process, Heatherwick said, "We had to think of what could act as the role of a landmarker.
 Something that could help give character and particularity to the space."

-Ted Loos of The New York Times said the sculpture, while a "stairway to nowhere" in the utilitarian sense, served as an "exclamation point" to the northern terminus of the High Line.
 David Colon of Gothamist called Vessel "a bold addition to the city's landscape".
 Public Art Fund president Susan Freedman liked the renderings for Vessel but called it "a leap of faith in terms of scale".
 She said there might be too much demand for Vessel, especially considering the structure's proximity to the High Line.

-Other critics reviewed Vessel negatively.
+Ted Loos of The New York Times said the sculpture, while a "stairway to nowhere" in the utilitarian sense, served as an "exclamation point" to the nearby northern terminus of the High Line.
+Other critics panned Vessel.
 New York Times architecture critic Michael Kimmelman called Vessel's exterior "gaudy" and criticized Hudson Yards more generally as a "gated community" that lacked real public space.
 CityLab's Feargus O'Sullivan called Vessel, along with Heatherwick's other numerous billionaire-funded developments and architectural projects, "a gaudy monument to being only ever-so-slightly free."
-Some have contrasted it negatively to Cloud Gate, also known as the Bean, in Millennium Park, Chicago, calling Vessel a "piece of junk" and an "eyesore".
+Some called it a "piece of junk" and an "eyesore", and contrasted it negatively to Cloud Gate, also known as The Bean, in Millennium Park, Chicago.
 Blair Kamin of the Chicago Tribune called it "willful and contrived".

+Vessel was initially largely inaccessible for wheelchair users.
+It consisted mainly of stairs, with only a single elevator to connect one of the sets of landings, and drew protests from disability-rights groups outside the structure.
+To protest the inaccessibility of the structure, the artist Finnegan Shannon set up a lounge that could only be accessed by signing an agreement to not travel above the structure's ground level.
+The United States Department of Justice filed a complaint alleging that because of the number of separate landings within Vessel, most of the structure was not compliant with the Americans with Disabilities Act, except for the portions directly outside the elevator.
+Furthermore, elevator stops on the fifth and seventh stories or mezzanines were sometimes skipped due to overcrowding concerns.
+In December 2019, Related Companies and Vessel operator ERY Vessel LLC reached an agreement with the Department of Justice to increase accessibility to the structure by adding wheelchair lifts and retaining elevator access to all levels.